-In Figure 7, the rupture velocity is fixed to 1.5, 2, 2.5 and 3 km/s and the corresponding slip distributions and rise times are shown in panels (a) (b), (c) and (d), respectively.
-The rise time was allowed to vary from 0 to 32s in these inversions.
-Even with the simple cosine function with one parameter used to characterize the time evolution slip, the model fits the waveform data quite well for a variety of rupture velocities (Figure 7).
+and 3 km/sec and the corresponding slip distributions and rise times are shown in panels (a), (b), (c), and (d), respectively.
+The rise time was allowed to vary from 0 to 32 sec in these inversions.
+Even with the simple cosine function with one parameter used to characterize the time evolution slip, the model fits the waveform data quite well for a variety of rupture velocities (Fig. 7).
 We observe a direct trade-off between the rupture velocity and rise time since they are closely linked as indicated by equation (1), especially in the largest asperity under Nias Island.
-In the model with $v_r = 2$ km/s, the rise times S(t) are mostly between 10 s and 20 s, whereas in the model with $v_r=3$ km/s, rise times are ~25s or greater.
+In the model with $v_r = 2$ km/sec, the rise times S(t) are mostly between 10 and

+20 sec, whereas in the model with $v_r = 3 \,\mathrm{km/sec}$ , rise times are $\sim\!25$ sec or greater.
 If the slip amplitudes were not constrained by the near-field geodetic data, the trade-off between rupture velocity and rise times would be more obscure, since slip amplitudes would also be trading-off with these parameters.

-The fit to seismic waveforms are slightly better for the case where rupture velocity is fixed to 2 km/s compared to the cases where it is fixed to some higher or lower value.
+The fit to seismic waveforms are slightly better for the case where rupture velocity is fixed to 2 km/sec compared to the cases where it is fixed to some higher or lower value.
 The fits to the geodetic data on the other hand get better with decreasing rupture velocity (Table 4).